Research & Commentary: Regulation of Online Gambling

 Online Gambling: Tax Aspects

 Gambling expert Chuck Humphrey reports on how online gambling is taxed in the United States, noting how confusing and vague online gambling taxes are today.
 Most online gamblers aren’t aware their income is technically taxable regardless of where the casino is located.
 Although the U.S. government has trouble keeping track of this income, audits could reveal it and lead to legal troubles for the gambler.
 It also can be difficult to deposit gambling earnings into a bank, especially if those earnings are not reported as income.
 The article shows how convoluted online gambling laws are today, and by extension, why states should reform these laws.

 In 1998, Chapman University Professor Tom W. Bell testified before the National Gambling Impact Study Commission, stating federal prohibition of online gambling would not succeed.
 The Internet makes it possible to circumvent domestic policies through an international network, and the demand for online gambling would force legislators into legalizing it.

 Nothing in this Research & Commentary is intended to influence the passage of legislation, and it does not necessarily represent the views of The Heartland Institute.
-For further information on this and other tax topics, visit The Heartland Institute’s Web site at http://www.heartland.org, Budget & Tax News at http://news.heartland.org/fiscal, and PolicyBot, Heartland’s free online research database, at www.policybot.org.
+For further information on this and other tax topics, visit The Heartland Institute’s Web site at http://www.heartland.org, Economy News at https://www.heartland.org/topics/economy/index.html, and PolicyBot, Heartland’s free online research database, at www.policybot.org.